How to Leverage Your International Internship in Your Job Search

 An international internship has given you an edge - a unique set of skills and a global perspective.
-Describe your skills in a way that highlights your recently acquired international experience!
+How do you write your resume in a way that highlights your recently acquired international experience?

-Your resume should also include examples of specific roles you had while in the U.S. Try to be specific, but also concise.
-Your cover letter is where it’s okay to expand and elaborate on your role.
-For example, instead of listing project management on your resume, you should include something such as “Developed an international marketing project that increased online visibility by __%” Employers want to know details about your experience and that you will make similar, meaningful contributions to them.
+When including examples of specific roles you had while in the U.S., try to be specific but also concise.
+For example, instead of listing project management on your resume, you should include something such as “Developed an international marketing project that increased online visibility by X%” Employers want to know details about your experience and that you will make similar, meaningful contributions to them.

 Describe in the letter what you did in your internship/training position at your host company and how that relates to the responsibilities of the position for which you are applying.
 Did you collaborate with an international team?
 Learn a new computer program/software that has only been used in the U.S?
 You are unique in having been exposed to a new technology and can share your knowledge with the company.
 Both of these are potential examples from your international experience that will make you stand out to the employer.